Grocery “sticker shock” is consistently ranked as a top financial concern for newcomers during their first 90 days in Canada.

 Why It’s Top: Walmart’s grocery aisles are like a Swiss Army knife—affordable, versatile, and surprisingly sharp on quality.

-• Savings Hack: Use their app for “Rollback” alerts.
+- Savings Hack: Use their app for “Rollback” alerts.
 A 2023 study found Walmart’s price-matching saves shoppers $22 per trip.
+You can save even more money by finding other stores that let you pay the lower price found in a different store’s flyer.

 Fun Fact: Over 90% of Canadians live within 15 km of a Walmart.